threefoldtech/tfchain/bridge/docs/observability.md

 ]
 ```

+### Example 4

-Last example shows what events to expect when a transfer from stellar to TFChin can not be completed. again we will filter using the trace_id, which is the deposit tx id.
+The final example illustrates the expected events when a transfer from Stellar to TFChin fails.
+We will filter the events using the `trace_id`, which is the deposit transaction ID.

     - trace_id = `7f0406ad7b8d4f0de6dade19eb3979ef93857a56c6daa4bf9f2b0bb22a21d84f`

-You can find the outcome of this transfer by looking at the `transfer_completed` event.
-The outcome is `refunded`.
+The `transfer_completed` event contains the `outcome` of the transfer, which is refunded.

-Another look to the `refund_proposed` event. the `reason` filed shows "memo is not properly formatted".
+Also Upon reviewing the `refund_proposed` event, we found that the `reason` field indicates that the memo was not properly formatted.

 ```
 [